Jr-Einstein/Week-0-Basics-of-HTML-and-CSS/README.md

-# Week 1: Introduction to Async JavaScript
+# Week 0: Setting up , HTML and CSS basics

 ## Overview of the repo